 “On the fifth day, my students were ready to write their first drafts,” said Mr. Grow.
-“Since we developed everything ahead of time, the fables pretty much wrote themselves.”
+“With the help of the story arc, the fables pretty much wrote themselves.”
 He shook his head at the thought.
 “Truly, it was the best first draft ever.”

 “Once they were finished, it was time for revision.
 I taught one more skill: using transition terms.
 Kids selected a few from this list and added them to their drafts.”